frontenddogma/web-development-glossary/manuscript/c.md

 Color blindness
 : The decreased ability to see color or differences in color.
 8% of men and 0.5% of women have some form of color blindness.
 The most common forms of color blindness are deuteranomaly, deuteranopia, protanomaly, and protanopia.&nbsp;[†](#w-color-blindness)

+Color management
+: The controlled conversion between the color representations of various devices, such as image scanners, digital cameras, monitors, TV screens, film printers, computer printers, offset presses, and corresponding media.
+The primary goal of color management is to obtain a good match across color devices; for example, the colors of one frame of a video should appear the same on a computer LCD monitor, on a plasma TV screen, and as a printed poster.
+Color management helps to achieve the same appearance on all of these devices, provided the devices are capable of delivering the needed color intensities.
+With photography it is often critical that prints or online gallery appear how they were intended.
+Color management cannot guarantee identical color reproduction, as this is rarely possible, but it can at least give more control over any changes which may occur.&nbsp;[†](#w-color-management)

 Command
 : A directive to a computer program to perform a specific task.
 It may be issued via a command-line interface, such as a shell, or as input to a network service as part of a network protocol, or as an event in a graphical user interface triggered by the user selecting an option in a menu.&nbsp;[†](#w-command)